A Heritage Lottery Fund project with

 Thanks to backing from the Heritage Lottery Fund, as well as continued support from Leeds City Council and our valued Friends and partners across the city, our Grade II listed cinema is being renewed.

-The Picture House Project means looking backwards as well as forwards.
-It’s about celebrating our rich heritage as we ensure a bright future ahead.
-It’s about protecting and preserving our historic features, while at the same time making the building more sustainable, more comfortable and more accessible - as we strive to be the best place to experience film in Leeds.
+The Picture House Project means looking backwards as well as forwards – it’s about protecting and preserving our historic features, while at the same time making the building more sustainable, more comfortable and more accessible, as we strive to be the best place to experience film in Leeds.

 Early feasibility study